HeavyFalcon678/FPV-Omnibot/README.md

 ### Gripper

 Just put it together, it's pretty simple.
-Insert the heatsets, and the screw teh screws in.
+Insert the heatsets, and the screw the screws in.
 Also make sure you screw the base to the mount _before_ you attach the arms, or you'll have to redo them.
+For wiring, connect the servo to power and ground, and the signal wire to pin 10 on the Arduino.

 ### RPI